sage-code/maj/alphabet.md

 **accent:**

-Maj words do not have an accent per say.
+Maj words have a constant accent.
 Usually the first vowel in a word is a bit stronger then the other vowels.
 This can be changed if the vowel has an accent over it.
 In this case only one vowel can have an accent.
 It becomes a bit stronger than the normal tone.

+* Grave accent can be used to stress a letter: {à è ì ò ù};
+* Letter "ə" can not have an accent. @

 ## Consonants